rant-lang/reference/src/language/variables-and-accessors.md

 ## Accessors

-Variables are defined, written to, and retrieved using **accessors**, which are written inside angle brackets.
+**Accessors** are the central means of reading and writing data in Rant, and are denoted by a pair of angle brackets.

+They have several uses:
+* defining new variables
+* getting/setting variable values
+* accessing elements in collections

 Accessors have three subtypes: **definitions**, **setters**, and **getters**.